padmassun/btap-development-environment/README.md

 git nrcan-standards
 ```
 #Troubleshooting
-## You see curl failures when building image indicating certifate failures.
+## You see curl failures when building image indicating network certificate failures.
 This can be due to network conflicts.
 This has been observed on Docker for Windows v1.12.3.
 One solution found was to change the mtu value to something lower in the docker host container.
 You can add this by opening the Docker setting from the tray icon, going to the Docker Deamon tab and add the MTU value like below
 ```json
 {